fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/AzureRM.Compute.md

 ### [Get-AzureRmVMExtensionImageType](./Get-AzureRmVMExtensionImageType.md)
-Gets the type of an azure_2 extension.
+Gets the type of an Azure extension.

 ### [Get-AzureRmVMExtensionImage](./Get-AzureRmVMExtensionImage.md)
-Gets all versions for an azure_2 extension.
+Gets all versions for an Azure extension.

 ### [Get-AzureRmVMExtension](./Get-AzureRmVMExtension.md)